 All children participating in camps will explore the natural world through discovery and guided hands-on activities.
 Our themes and activities revolve around the Pascagoula River and local bayou ecosystem.
-Children in the elementary and middle school summer camps will each take a boat tour if the weather permits.
-Each camper will receive a summer camp tee shirt and be invited to participate in our mini-art exhibition at the end of each session!
+Each camper will receive a summer camp tee shirt and take home a sack filled with memories and artifacts!

-Camps for children entering Kindergarten through 2nd grade will be the week of June 27 and July 18.
+Summer camps for children entering Kindergarten through 2nd grade will be the week of June 27 and July 18.
 Camp for children entering 3rd through 5th grades will bethe week of July 11.
-Middle School Adventure Camp will be the week of July 11.
+Middle School Adventure Camp will be the week of July 18.

 The number of campers will be limited so that social distancing can be maintained.
-The registration link will open on March 31.
-Additional information will be posted on our website as it becomes available.
+The registration link will open on April 1.
+Additional information will be posted on our website and Facebook as it becomes available.

 Our dedicated staff is experienced in teaching and science educated.
 They transform our successful school programming into fun, hands-on activities that keep your camper learning throughout their time away from school.

 Camp Hours and Length

 Camp runs Monday – Friday from 9:00 a.m. to 1:00 p.m.
 Please send your camper with both a snack and a bag lunch.
 We do not provide any food to campers.